avjgit/kata/exercism/csharp/kindergarten-garden/README.md

-# Kindergarten Garden

 Given a diagram, determine which plants each child in the kindergarten class is responsible for.

-The kindergarten class is learning about growing plants.
-The teacher thought it would be a good idea to give them actual seeds, plant them in actual dirt, and grow actual plants.

-They've chosen to grow grass, clover, radishes, and violets.
+grass, clover, radishes, and violets.

 To this end, the children have put little cups along the window sills, and planted one type of plant in each cup, choosing randomly from the available